Credit 101: The Best Credit Cards for College Students

 A credit score is a number assigned to you, the borrower, that is an easy-to-read way of determining if someone should lend you money.
 It's a measurement of your 'creditworthiness,' essentially predicting the likelihood that you'll default on your bills.
-The higher the score, the better the borrower you are.
-There are a few credit scoring agencies out there, but the one that 90% of agencies use is called a FICO score.
+The higher the score, the better borrower you are deemed to be.
+There are a few credit scoring agencies out there, but the one that 90 percent of agencies use is called a FICO score.

-Your credit score is important because of my personal example detailed above: you need credit to be able to rent an apartment, buy a car, or purchase a home.
-The encouragement to keep a good credit score is that a higher credit score will get you more favorable interest rates on loans, mortgages, so it will save you big money over time.
+So why is your credit score important?
+Think of my personal example of being unable to sign my own lease: you need credit to be able to rent an apartment, buy a car, or purchase a home.
+The main reason to keep a good credit score is that a higher credit score will get you more favorable interest rates on loans, mortgages, so it will save you big money over time.

-Credit scores are calculated differently depending on what agency is reporting it, but since FICO is so popular, we'll focus on them most.
+Credit scores are calculated differently depending on what agency is reporting it, but since FICO is so popular, we'll focus most on them.

-Next, at 30%, is your 'amounts owed' category.
+Next, at 30 percent, is your 'amounts owed' category.
 This is how much you owe on your credit accounts at any time.
 If you are paying your credit card bill sin full each month, this should also be a strong category for you.
-Typically, if you keep your overall bills to less than 20% of your total credit, your credit score isn't negatively affected.
+Typically, if you keep your overall bills to less than 20 percent of your total credit, your credit score isn't negatively affected.

-The length of your credit history is also taken into account, at 15%.
+The length of your credit history is also taken into account, at 15 percent.
 Here, I'd like to make an important point: never close your oldest credit card.
 That will negatively affect the length of your credit history, and thus negatively affect your credit score.

-A number of credit card companies have targeted students with specific products for them.
-There are a few that are my favorites, for varying reasons.
+Lots of credit card companies offer student credit cards, but I have my favorites.
 I think what's most important for students building credit is that the card should not cost them any money if they pay their bills on time.
 That means no annual fee.
 Furthermore, I tend to favor cards that offer cash-back in categories that students spend money in: groceries, gas, and entertainment.
 Two stand out to me as good products:

 I like the Discover it Card for Students because it offers all of the above, and a little more.
-There is no annual fee, and it features four rotating categories per year of 5% cash back.
-Until September, that means 5% cash back on the first $1,500 spent at gas stations.
+There is no annual fee, and it features four rotating categories per year of five percent cash back.
+Until September, that means five percent cash back on the first $1,500 spent at gas stations.
 If you're studying abroad, there is no foreign transaction fee with the card, and you'll receive your FICO score on each statement, making it easy to follow your progress in that regard.

-The Citi ThankYou Preferred Card for College Students is a great way for students to earn some travel rewards, especially with the latest news that Citi ThankYou Points can now be transferred to airline partners.
-Students will receive a nice 2,500 point sign-up bonus for spending $500 in the first three months of membership, and a 0% APR for the first 7 months will help those that struggle to pay off their balances in full for the first few months.
-You'll earn 2 points for all dining and entertainment spending, and one point for everything else.
-As mentioned, points can be used for travel or cash back at 1 cent per point.
+The Citi ThankYou Preferred Card for College Students is a great way for students to earn some travel rewards, especially since Citi ThankYou Points can now be transferred to airline partners.
+Students will receive a nice 2,500 point sign-up bonus for spending $500 in the first three months of membership, and a zero percent APR for the first seven months will help those that struggle to pay off their balances in full for the first few months.
+You'll earn two points for all dining and entertainment spending, and one point for everything else, and points can be used for travel or cash back at $0.01 per point.

 As stated earlier, it's important to build credit, but it's even more important to respect it.
-As Spider-Man's uncle once said, "With great power, comes great responsibility."
-There's no point in building bad credit.
-Overspending will lead to a lot of problems in the future.
+As Spider-Man's uncle Ben once said, "With great power, comes great responsibility."
+There's no point in building bad credit, and overspending will lead to a lot of problems in the future.
 Think of your first credit card as a debit card, paying it off each month (or daily, if you'd like), and you'll be fine.
 Let us know if you have any questions!